 On Curaçao, the slaves were privately owned.
 On Bonaire most slaves were owned by the state.
 This was a big difference.
 The slaves on Bonaire were therefore much freer than the slaves on Curaçao.
 The slaves on the Dutch diving island were called 'katibu di rey' (slaves of the king).
 The state slaves on Bonaire had their own gardens where they grew vegetables and fruit.
 They also kept goats and pigs for their own consumption.
 On Bonaire were also slaves who were privately owned.
 However, this was a minority.
 At the end of slavery, 59 private individuals were released.

 In 2013 a film was shot on Bonaire in which the slave houses play an important role.
 The film 'Kasita' tells the story of two nieces running away from home because they are not allowed to have a dog from their grandmother.
 At a certain moment they think that a slavehouse could be a great place to keep a dog.
 The film is directed by Gabri Christa.

+The salt of Bonaire is unique.
+The salt crystals that are harvested on the diving island nowadays have an excellent quality.
+The salt crystals can grow to enormous proportions on Bonaire, as big as apples!
 Most salt from Bonaire has an industrial destination and a small part reaches the consumer.
 The way the salt is harvested on Bonaire is called 'sea salt sun dried'.
 In total there are ten different ways to harvest salt from nature.

 Aare you looking for a hotel or resort at Bonaire?
 Check out great deals at booking.com!